Archive How to Put Parental Controls on Your Computer

 Chrome OS

-Even though only 2% of the population is using a Chromebook with their Chrome OS, it still might be useful to know how to activate the parental controls.
-In one of our recent blog posts, there are extensive instructions on how to install parental controls and how to put restrictions on Chromebook.
+Even though only 2% of the population is using Chromebooks with their Chrome OS, it still might be useful to know how to activate the parental controls.
+In one of our recent blog posts, there are extensive instructions on how to install parental controls on this computer and how to put restrictions on Chromebooks.

 Parental Controls Apps

-When you want a broader variety of parental controls or more adjustable features, Safes might be a good option to consider.
+When you want a wider variety of parental controls or more adjustable features, Safes might be a good option to consider.
 Safes has two different interfaces: a parent and a kid interface.
-Safes is available as an app for iOS and Android, in the parent version.
-As a parent, it is possible to use the web panel for your computer.
+Safes is available as an app for iOS and Android in the parent version.
+As a parent, it is also possible to use the web panel for your computer.
 The kids’ version is available for iOS, Android, Windows, or macOS.

 With Safes, it is possible to:

-• Receive a detailed activity report: parents get informed about their children’s device and internet usage patterns and the content they consume.
+• Receive a detailed online activity report: Parents get informed about their children’s device and internet usage patterns and the content they consume.

-• Filter website content: this feature blocks out inappropriate websites.
-Parents can select specific content categories.
+• Filter website content: This feature blocks out inappropriate websites.
+Parents can select specific content restriction categories.

 • Receive AI notices: The AI designed within the app can predict a child’s dangerous online behavior.
-The AI can, among others, send an alert to parents about what their kid has searched and the apps they install or use.
+The AI can, among others, send alerts to parents about what their kids have searched and the apps they install or use.

-If you are interested to use parental controls, please feel free to download the free Safes app and start a free trial.
+If you are interested in using parental controls, please feel free to download the free Safes app and start a free trial.

 Atena